powellian/pigrid/README.md

 ***What**:*
 CSS-Grid/Flexbox grid system - **[Demo](https://powellian.com/pigrid/demos/)**.
 A SCSS setup utilising a few loops and a bunch of settings to generate up to 12 grid-row elements, all nestable, using inline classes.
 Utilises [BEM](https://css-tricks.com/bem-101/) throughout.
+A newly added `<header>` uses named `grid-template-areas`, seperate from the rest of the grid.

 ***How**:*
 Inspired by [Foundation](https://foundation.zurb.com/sites/docs/)/[Bootstrap](https://getbootstrap.com/docs/4.3/getting-started/introduction/) , PiGrid layout consists of an outer `container`, then `row`, then inner `pod/s`.
 Add the relevant classes and the layout will flow accordingly.